eduardolucioac/ez_gitea/README.md

 The Gitea service works integrated to the "desktop application", that is, it works only while the "desktop application" is open.

+In the end, basically, what you will have is a "Github" running locally on your desktop.

 **Cool, isn't it?** 😉

 This project was initially thought to be used with the Manjaro and Ubuntu Linux distributions, but with a few adaptations it can be used with any other platform that uses docker-compose - although a Linux platform is necessary if you want to enjoy all the facilities.